bahrus/p-et-alia/README.md

  <p-u on="click" to="/myTree" prop="toggledNode" val="target.node"></p-u>
 ```

 Unlike p-d, p-u doesn't worry about DOM nodes getting created after any passing of data takes place.
-If you are using p-u to pass data to previous siblings, or parents of the p-u element,or previous siblings of the parent, etc, then it is quite likely that the DOM element will already have been created, as a natural result of how the browser, and frameworks, typically render DOM.
+If you are using p-u to pass data to previous siblings, or parents of the p-u element, or previous siblings of the parent, etc, then it is quite likely that the DOM element will already have been created, as a natural result of how the browser, and frameworks, typically render DOM.
 If, however, you choose to target DOM elements out of this range, it's more of a crapshoot, and do so at your own risk.

 Despite its bad code smell, if you look at Example 2 carefully, you will see I couldn't resist using p-u:  It is in fact passing down to some static HTML tag with an id which will surely be present as the HTML is static.
 And p-u is on the small side, as you would expect for such simple functionality.